pewpewdev/churn_classification/README.md

 # churn_classification
-Employee Churn Detection using Xgboost \n
+Employee Churn Detection using Xgboost

 This is created by Prerana Bora